 - IV sedation at our clinic, or

 - General anaesthetic at a hospital.

-The surgery itself used the only takes about 30 minutes and you well leave feeling like you do after a filling.
+The surgery itself only takes about 30 minutes and you well leave feeling like you do after a filling.
 The most annoying thing is playing with your stitches after the appointment.

 It is important to remember that most of the time you will still have a gap at this stage or you may feel a small bump in your gum to prevent your gum from growing over the top of your implant.

 After 3 to 6 months after we are able to take impressions of your implants and go on and fabricate your implant crown.

 During the procedure, there should be no pain at all due to the local anaesthetic or sedation options available.